Teichlab/scg_lib_structs/README.md

-# Single Cell RNA-seq (scRNA-seq) Library Structure
+# Single Cell Genomics Library Structure
 Collections of library structure and sequence of popular single cell genomic methods (mainly scRNA-seq).

 ## How to use?